 First up, Manila in the Claws of Light (or as it is otherwise known as, The Nail of Brightness).
 This 1975 film is considered one of the classics of Philippines cinema.
 I’d heard a lot about and I wasn’t disappointed.

 Julio (Bembol Rocco) is a young man who leaves his idyllic life in a small rural fishing town and travels to Manila to find his childhood sweetheart, Ligaya (Hilda Koronel), who has been trafficked into the city’s sex trade.
-Finding himself flat broke after he is mugged and all his money is stolen, he has no choice but to take a job working on a high-rise construction site.
+Finding himself flat broke after he is mugged, he has no choice but to take a job working on a high-rise construction site.

 The conditions are brutal, he sleeps in a wooden shack next to the half finished building, and workplace deaths are common.
 He also has to deal with the foreman, who regularly rips the workers off for a portion of their wages and sacks anyone who complains.

 He eventually loses that job and ends up homeless on Manila’s streets, where he skirmishes with criminal gangs and meets a male prostitute who tries to induct him into the world of sex work.
 All the while, he keeps up a vigil outside a seedy two story apartment building, the return address of the only letter he ever received from Ligaya.
 He eventually finds her, only to loose her again, after which snaps and decides to undertake a terrible revenge.

 The contrast between the uncaring and alienating existence in the big cities and the peaceful and communal life in the rural areas is a staple of a lot of cinema in Asia (and the Global South generally).
 As such, Manila in the Claws of Light feels a bit dated.